 Experienced Account Manager, Writer, Digital Media Producer - Hire Me !

+alive during the glorious apex of techno-cultural accomplishment.
+And sooner than a few decades hence, I will die disappointed in my species and ashamed of the colossal blunders of our carbon civilization.
+I struggle with anticipatory grief.
+Surely, children of tomorrow will rage against us all.
+But unfolding before us now is not tragedy, but rather a grand drama.
+The battle is of conscious mind and wilful human DNA seeking to resolve a destiny.
+No guarantees except the ruthless adherence to the laws of physics.
 I am now a man too smart for my own good.
-A long career in high tech: doing interactive TV in Advanced Technnology at Microsoft, then as program manager at RealNetworks.
+A long career in high tech: doing interactive TV in Advanced Technology at Microsoft, then as program manager at RealNetworks.
 I am the sole patent holder of an elegant invention.
 Ideas come easily to me.
 But there is only one thing now, after much study, all we have left to do is address global warming.
 We do this by doing the science and investigating adaptation and by proposing mitigation.
 All is preparation, because we know of no way to fix it.
 There is nothing more important than helping the world prepare.
 To that goal, so far, I have been quite busy: I join sustainability groups.
-I blog.
-At the University of Washington I attend graduate seminars in current research in climate science, and have accessed courses in communicating global warming, as well as studies in Ethics and Climate Change.
-I have designed a dynamic ridesharing app that has influenced many ridesharing business, And I may patent a small passive filter for removing greenhouse gasses, and perhaps start a business based on that design.
+I research and blog.
+At the University of Washington I have attended graduate seminars in current research in climate science, and have audited courses in communicating global warming, as well as studies in Ethics and Climate Change.
+I have outlined a dynamic ridesharing app, I have started websites designed to inform politicians on global warming.
 But everything I can do will not be enough.
+We may only be able to seek reasonable comfort and huddle together.
 I realize that the most influence I can exert, for the fastest action will be in designing messages carried by entertainment media.
 Humans will soon be more fully aware of their chaotic future - the misinformation machine is falling apart,and the wave of serious commitment is rising.
-Since 50% of the world population is less than 27 years old - and they know they have to get engaged.
-We think we have borrowed the future from our children, but we may have stolen it.
+Since 50% of the world population is less than 27 years old - and they know they have to face their future.
+We think we have borrowed the future from our children, but we have stolen it.
 There may be an upcoming test for civilization, a generational crisis that cannot be avoided.
 We had better hurry up and change.

 Here is more: raised in Arizona, California, Tennessee, New York, and New England; then produced media in one form or another in the American West, Central Asia, Canada and Peru, and now Seattle.
 My experience set includes: television photojournalism, writing, computer programming, digital interface design, interactive animation, technical writing, product development and lately oil painting.
 I am eager to learn new techniques for human expression using digital multimedia.